Machu Picchu and Abra Malaga: Inca Culture, Condors and Endemics

 Extensions

-If you want to do an extension to the Machu Picchu/Cuzco program we recommend Manu road.
-Do a 5 day Birding Manu road trip cutting through continuous cloud forest of the west slope towards the Amazon from temperate forests beginning at around 12 000 ft (3700m), through subtropics and upper tropical forest and finally Amazonian lowlands.
+If you want to do an extension to the Machu Picchu/Cuzco program, we recommend the Manu road.
+Do a 5-day Birding Manu road trip cutting through continuous cloud forest of the west slope towards the Amazon from temperate forests beginning at around 12,000 ft (3700m), through subtropics and upper tropical forest, and finally Amazonian lowlands.
 Longer trips are available too.

-You may also opt for a 5 day extension in Northern Peru which covers up to 40 species of hummingbirds, a number of owls and beautiful tanagers.
+You may also opt for a 5-day extension in Northern Peru, which covers up to 40 species of hummingbirds, several owls, and many beautiful tanagers.

-Finally, if you want a less luxurious trip and are more interested in a more hard core birding itinerary that includes Machu Pichu and puts less focus on the bird photography aspect, well then the feeders at Machu Picchu Pueblo Hotel are of less importance, and you may stay at less expensive hotels.
-Check out this itinerary
+Finally, if you want a less luxurious trip and are more interested in a more hardcore birding itinerary that includes Machu Picchu and puts less focus on the bird photography aspect, well then, the feeders at Machu Picchu Pueblo Hotel are of less importance, and you may stay at less expensive hotels.
+Check out this itinerary.

 Subscribe to our newsletter